UK Council for Psychotherapy

 Relationship counselling London, intimacy, trust relationship, trust in a relationship, relationship trust, sexual relationship, trust in relationships, trust relationships, sexual marriage

 Avoiding Closeness, Intimacy, Fear Of Intimacy In Our Relationship We may want to make room for intimacy in our relationship, marriage, yet may fear losing our self - see also Being Autonomous Yet Part Of A Couple.
 And struggling letting others in or lack of closeness, warmth, emotional connection and intimacy may be a concern for some.
 (Ironically both of us may have set this up as a couple in our pursuing and distancing roles.)
-Fearing loss, separation, abandonment, rejection, engulfment, being trapped by intimacy, we may be reluctant to trust, depend on our partner and often this has its roots in our early attachment patterns.
+Fearing loss, separation, abandonment, rejection, engulfment, being trapped by intimacy, we may be reluctant to trust, depend on our partner (and indeed ourself).
+Often this has its roots in our early attachment patterns.
 Others may experience an "attachment anxiety", being close, attached - sharing our thoughts, desires and feelings, frequently seeking approval, affirmation, reassurance, recognition, validation, appreciation, praise, permission, confirmation, attention.
 Keeping something back, fear of intimacy may be concern and some of this may be related to past wounds, shame, guilt.
 We may believe if others see who we really are, they may not like us, or they may criticise, exploit, ridicule or humiliate us.
 (Ironically our worst critic may be us.)
 This may be connected to what happened in the past, when we were open, seen or vulnerable and fear showing this now.
 Avoiding intimacy we may become hard, aloof, cynical and closed as a way of keeping us safe from being taken advantage of, so we make us unapproachable.
 Our intimacy problems may increase over time, and the impact of this can be discussed in the relationship counselling and marriage therapy.
 In our fear of intimacy we may keep busy "doing" things, over-analysing things, mistaking intensity or sex for intimacy, or struggle to fully engage.
 We may also lead a high energy lifestyle to replace our intimacy needs.
 Backing up our fear of intimacy, we may sabotage, avoid, displace or divert our intimacy needs away from people, onto ideas, work, computer, the television, stimulants, possessions, or safe and familiar yet intimately unfulfilling territory or unwanted habits, addictions.
 Some of us may do anything to avoid romantic bonding, closeness, intimacy and set up situations, so the relationship or marriage breaks down or ends.
 Fear of intimacy (often connected to our early bonding patterns) may specifically manifest with:

 Intimacy Double Binds - Wanting Intimacy Yet Not Wanting it We may want to be seen, yet also not want to be seen, which may link up with being caught between fear of rejection and fear of engulfment.
 If we are lonely inside, struggle with our own emotions, it may be hard to be intimate and emotionally connected with our partner.
 A further double bind for some of us may be that we have sex without intimacy and have intimacy without sex.
 We may protect and isolate ourselves and struggling to let others in, we may fear close intimacy some of which may be linked to our repetition compulsion.
 Even if we want to be more intimate, it can be scary for some, as we find ways of closing the space down.
 We may want a different and deeper form of contact, yet at the same time fear intimacy, pushing people close to us away or deflecting from intimacy, shielding and preventing intimacy happening (see also Relationship Dances - Pushing & Pulling).
 Wanting yet fearing a successful intimate relationship, or believing we are not worthy of one (maybe fearing we would be "found out"), we can set up resistances or blocks and struggle to allow others close, become closed ourselves.
 Sometimes the closer we get to intimacy, the more we fear it (and what others will see or do), and this may be a reflection of what we have held on to in the past.
 If we perceive or experience one small rejection we may withdraw fearing intimacy.
 If we do get close, we may become worried that our own space and sense of who we are becomes eroded.
 The relationship counselling can also explore how we allow others to get close to us and how by expressing our desires, can lead to intimacy.